An Idaho Driver's License can be renewed either in person at the local Driver's License office or by mail.

 - You can renew up to a year before expiration date.
 If your license expired more than a year ago, you need to take the knowledge test and the skills test.

-TO RENEW IN PERSONYou must renew in person at least every eight years.
-You must bring:
+You must renew in person at least every eight years.

 - Your expiring Driver's license or proof of age and identity.